Government Affairs Best Practices in Japan

 The Foreign Corrupt Practices Act (FCPA) is a U.S. bill passed in 1977, designed to prevent the bribery of foreign government officials.
 Bribery, in this sense, is “purchasing the influence or favor of foreign government officials for business-purposes.”
 The reach is broad: any U.S. corporation or individual operating in any foreign country.
 Violators of the FCPA can suffer an onslaught of consequences that could effectively lead to bankruptcy.
+Multinational companies engaged in government affairs in Japan must be wary of this fact, including any third-party government relations companies they hire to act on their behalf.

 In 2018 alone, the Department of Justice (DOJ) and Securities and Exchange Commission (SEC) initiated a total of 54 enforcement actions under the guise of FCPA violations.
 At the same time, 16 companies were found guilty and ordered to pay fines totaling $2.89 billion as penalties!